 What’s the lightest TPT shaft?
 What’s the heaviest?

-Our heaviest shaft weighs 84 grams (14 Lo).
-Our lightest shaft weighs 45 grams (21 Hi).
-Weight is an important consideration when choosing a new golf shaft, but it is simply one factor that affects the way a shaft feels and performs.
+The heaviest TPT Driver shaft weighs 84 grams (14 Lo).
+The lightest TPT Driver shaft weighs 45 grams (21 Hi).
+Weight is an important consideration when choosing a new driver shaft, but remember that it is simply one factor that affects the way a shaft feels and performs.

 Are TPT shafts low-torque?

-The new Red Range includes 14 different shafts, each of which is created with a specific torque value to precisely match its bend profile.
+Red Range Driver Shafts are offered in 14 different profiles, each of which is created with a specific torque value to precisely match its bend profile.
 The goal of every shaft design was to offer a low-torque profile that offered benefits to the target golfer.

 Keep in mind that there’s no standard way to measure golf shaft torque.
 Our method involves measuring the torque of the entire length of a shaft with a 1-inch clamp at the tip.